-Important: The Spectrum Control Base software must be installed and configured separately for each HA group member.
-This is required for obtaining a unique VASA key which is generated during installation.

-Do not clone an existing instance of an active Spectrum Control Base for use as a standby member.
-However, cloning the VM which will host Spectrum Control Base prior to installation is acceptable.
+- The Spectrum Control Base software must be installed and configured separately for each HA group member.
+This is required for obtaining a unique VASA key which is generated during installation. - Do not clone an existing instance of an active Spectrum Control Base for use as a standby member.
+However, cloning the VM which will host Spectrum Control Base prior to installation is acceptable. - When deploying a Spectrum Control Base virtual machine in a VMware HA cluster, use the Fault Tolerance feature to ensure its continuous availability.
+If the fault tolerance cannot be achieved, use the VMware High Availability, as the second best choice. - Back up your Spectrum Control Base configuration regularly, using the sc_configuration CLI command.
+See "CLI - Backing up or restoring a Spectrum Control Base configuration" on page 170. - 4.
+Define storage credentials for all Spectrum Control Base instances, as explained in "Entering the storage system credentials" on page 48.

-- 4. Define storage credentials for all Spectrum Control Base instances, as explained in "Entering the storage system credentials" on page 47. - 5.
-Add the same storage system for all Spectrum Control Base instances.
+- 5. Add the same storage system for all Spectrum Control Base instances.
 Spectrum Control Base redundancy is available only if active and standby members manage the same storage system.
-See "Adding a storage system" on page 49. - 6.
+See "Adding a storage system" on page 50. - 6.
 Configure the server certificates.
-See "Managing server certificates" on page 41. - Register all HA group members as storage providers in the vCenter server.
-See "Registering Spectrum Control Base as a storage provider on vCenter server" on page 87. - 8.
+See "Managing server certificates." - 7.
+Register all HA group members as storage providers in the vCenter server.
+See "Registering Spectrum Control Base as a storage provider on vCenter server" on page 95. - 8.
 Add storage spaces and services to the active Spectrum Control Base.
 There is no need to configure these settings for a standby HA member.
-See "Managing storage spaces and services" on page 57.Storage spaces and services defined on an active instance of Spectrum Control Base do not appear on the standby instance immediately.
+See "Managing storage spaces and services" on page 60.
+Storage spaces and services defined on an active instance of Spectrum Control Base do not appear on the standby instance immediately.
 Any VVol-enabled storage services defined on the active Spectrum Control Base are populated on the standby server's GUI during system failover.

 A failover to a standby HA group member occurs when the active Spectrum Control Base service is stopped or reset.
-See "Checking and controlling the Spectrum Control Base service" on page 137.
+See "Checking and controlling the Spectrum Control Base service" on page 153.